 Connect the Keyboard’s Electronics

-:bulb: FYI: :bulb: The next few steps will have us working with the keyboard’s electronics.
+FYI: The next few steps will have us working with the keyboard’s electronics.
 For these parts, some understanding of how a keyboard matrix works is good.
 This old webpage is tried and true.
 This other old webpage provides some elucidating gifs.
 In short, we’re scanning the rows and columns, looking for interruptions.
 The coordinates of the interruption are defined because the keyboard connections form a matrix.

 We start by hooking up the 1N4148 diodes.
 All handwiring guides suggest looping the diodes and then slipping them onto each switch.
 Then solder each diode on its switch.